-Prerequisite: BIOS-1010, BIOS-1160, BIOS-2250, or
+Prerequisite: BIOS-1010 or instructor consent Co-requisite: BIOS-2460L

-This course is a study of microbiology with emphasis on structure of microbial cells, their nutrition and growth, control of growth, genetics and genetic engineering, metabolic and biosynthesis activity, and host-parasite interactions.
+This course is a study of microbiology with emphasis on the structure of microbial cells; their nutrition and growth; control of growth, including the immune system; genetics and genetic engineering; metabolic and biosynthesis activity; and host-parasite interactions.
 Accompanying laboratory study emphasizes microbiological techniques including microbial control and manipulation.